reza2004k/YOLO-ArcFace-Face-Recognition/README.md

 512-D Embedding
 ```

-This allows ArcFace to participate in the real-time GPU-accelerated face recognition pipeline instead of running the recognition inference entirely on the CPU.
+This allows ArcFace to participate in the real-time GPU-accelerated face recognition pipeline.

 ---